readytensor/rt_regression_random_forest_sklearn/README.md

 - How to run the model implementation with Docker
 - How to use the inference service (with or without Docker)
 ### Preparing your data
-- If you plan to run this model implementation on your own binary classification dataset, you will need your training and testing data in a CSV format.
+- If you plan to run this model implementation on your own regression dataset, you will need your training and testing data in a CSV format.
 Also, you will need to create a schema file as per the Ready Tensor specifications.
 The schema is in JSON format, and it's easy to create.
 You can use the example schema file provided in the `examples` directory as a template.
 ### To run locally (without Docker)
 - Create your virtual environment and install dependencies listed in `requirements.txt` which is inside the `requirements` directory.
 - Move the three example files (`smoke_test_regression_schema.json`, `smoke_test_regression_train.csv` and `smoke_test_regression_test.csv`) in the `examples` directory into the `./model_inputs_outputs/inputs/schema`, `./model_inputs_outputs/inputs/data/training` and `./model_inputs_outputs/inputs/data/testing` folders, respectively (or alternatively, place your custom dataset files in the same locations).
-- Run the script `src/train.py` to train the random forest regressor model.
+- Run the script `src/train.py` to train the regressor model.
 This will save the model artifacts, including the preprocessing pipeline and label encoder, in the path `./model_inputs_outputs/model/artifacts/`.
 If you want to run with hyperparameter tuning then include the `-t` flag.
 This will also save the hyperparameter tuning results in the path `./model_inputs_outputs/outputs/hpt_outputs/`.
 - Run the script `src/predict.py` to run batch predictions using the trained model.
 This script will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.
-- Run the script `src/serve.py` to start the inference service, which can be queried using the `/ping`, `/infer` and `/explain` endpoints.
+- Run the script `src/serve.py` to start the inference service.
 The service runs on port 8080.
+  - Use `/ping` to perform health check.
+  - Use `/infer` to get online predictions.
+  - Use `/explain` to get local explanations for predictions.
 ### To run with Docker
 1. Set up a bind mount on host machine: It needs to mirror the structure of the `model_inputs_outputs` directory.
 Place the train data file in the `model_inputs_outputs/inputs/data/training` directory, the test data file in the `model_inputs_outputs/inputs/data/testing` directory, and the schema file in the `model_inputs_outputs/inputs/schema` directory.
 2. Build the image.
 You can use the following command: <br/>